 So this means that this person in 2018 is in the large period of Ra (meaning under the influence of Rahu) and the smaller period of Jupiter and the smaller still period of Venus and this sub-sub-sub period began on Monday the 2nd of April 2018 and will end Monday 27th of August when the next sub-sub-sub period of Su (meaning under the influence of the Sun) will begin.

-See Interpreting The Panchānga Details Of Your Vedic Astrology Chart for more details on the Indian / Vedic Calendar.
+See Interpreting The Panchānga Details Of Your Vedic Astrology Chart (and about Nakshatras) for more details.

 The effect of the movement of the planets